Elizabeth Warren hauls in $24.6M, topping Joe Biden in latest fundraising quarter

 Warren and Biden are essentially tied for the lead position in most recent national and early-voting-state Democratic nomination polls.

-The Massachusetts senator, who who’s produced one progressive policy proposal after another, announced her fundraising figures on Twitter, saying, “I’m grateful down to my toes for every grassroots supporter who chipped in.”
+The Massachusetts senator, who’s produced one progressive policy proposal after another, announced her fundraising figures on Twitter, saying, “I’m grateful down to my toes for every grassroots supporter who chipped in.”

 “Together, we’re building a movement that’s going to put power back in the hands of the people,” she pledged.